-If you are not tracking the right conversions, Google's Smart Bidding is optimizing toward the wrong outcomes.
-Everything in your account depends on this.
+40% of service business conversions happen via phone calls that most advertisers don't track. iOS privacy changes reduce observable data by 18-32%.
+And if you're not tracking the right conversions, Google's Smart Bidding is optimizing toward the wrong outcomes.
+Everything in your account depends on getting this right.

 The Measurement Gap in Service Businesses